Original Paper

 A total of 672 participants were included.
 The mean age was 39.2 years; over half were females (377/672, 56.1%); and the majority were employed (581/672, 86.5%), white (640/672, 95.2%), and had post-16 years’ educational qualifications (484/672, 72.0%).
 About a quarter of participants (165/672, 24.6%) were current smokers and participants consumed a mean of 39.9 units of alcohol in the past week and had a mean AUDIT score of 19.1, indicating excessive alcohol consumption.

-Table 1 reports the user characteristics, engagement measures, response to follow up, and, among those who were followed up, extent of alcohol reduction.
+reports the user characteristics, engagement measures, response to follow up, and, among those who were followed up, extent of alcohol reduction.
 In the 28 days following registration, participants used the app a median of 5 times and the median number of days the app was used was 4.
 The median time on the app was 17 minutes 14 seconds, and participants viewed a mean of 39.0% of the available screens.
 In total, 26.6% of participants (179/672) responded to follow up and of these, 83.2% (149/179) responded through a Web-based survey.
 There was a mean 14.3 unit reduction in past week alcohol consumption among those participants who responded to follow up.

 Associations Between User Characteristics and Measures of Engagement

-Tables 2 and 3 report the linear regression models in which the engagement measures (number of sessions, time spent on the app, number of days used, and percentage of available screens viewed) were regressed onto the user characteristic variables.
+and report the linear regression models in which the engagement measures (number of sessions, time spent on the app, number of days used, and percentage of available screens viewed) were regressed onto the user characteristic variables.
 Overall, 3 engagement measures—number of sessions, time spent on the app, and number of days used—were log-transformed because of the non-normality of residuals.

 Age was significantly positively associated with all 4 measures of engagement.
 Education level was significantly positively associated with all 4 measures of engagement: number of sessions, time spent on the app (only when adjusted for other user characteristics and treatment group), the number of days on which the app was used, and the percentage of available screens viewed.
 Older users and those with post-16 educational qualifications were more likely to have a greater number of sessions, spend more time on the app, use the app on a greater number of days, and view a larger percentage of available screens.